 So, what is Behavioral Targeting?

-Behavioral targeting is a technique which can be used by publishers, marketers and advertisers to optimize and improve the effectiveness of their online campaigns by collecting information about the users, understanding their intent/interest from the information collected, segmenting them and presenting them relevant web elements for consumption.
-We’d look at it, in more detail shortly, but first lets look at the main segments which use or should use Behavioral Targeting:
+Behavioral targeting is a technique that can be used by publishers, marketers, and advertisers to optimize and improve the effectiveness of their online campaigns by collecting information about the users, understanding their intent/interest from the information collected, segmenting them, and presenting them relevant web elements for consumption.
+We’d look at it, in more detail shortly, but first, let’s look at the main segments which use or should use Behavioral Targeting:

 - Ad Networks: Behavioral Targeting is used by Ad networks to collect information such as the websites you visit, how much time you spent on them among other information, to present you with the most relevant advertisements across the ad network.
 For instance, if you open 3-4 different websites (about business, football, male fashion) which all contain Google ads, Google will know that you are most likely an adult male, interested in sports and this information can be used to show you more relevant ads, improving your web experience and allowing advertisers to generate higher returns.

 - E-Commerce (On-Site usage): Only being used by the big players at the moment – BT can be used by websites to understand the user’s browsing pattern, location, visit frequency, referring source and search history to present them personalized content and experience.
 Amazon has been using this since a long time, so next time when you search for a “sleeping bag”, expect to see other trekking and hiking equipment being recommended to you on the homepage.